Riviera Theatre (North Tonawanda, New York): History

-Rumor has it that at one point in the 1980s Buffalo-born singer Rick James tried to purchase the theatre for a recording studio.
 In 1988, the theatre was purchased by the NFTOS, now named the Riviera Theatre and Organ Preservation Society, Inc. (RTOPS), a 501(c)3 non-profit volunteer organization.
-The theatre was painstakingly restored by volunteers donating thousands of hours of labor and has been continuously operated by RTOPS since then under the direction of different managers.
+The theatre was restored by volunteers and has been continuously operated by RTOPS since then under the direction of different managers.

 The Riviera is most notable for its Mighty Wurlitzer Theatre organ, which was produced in North Tonawanda, once the home of the Rudolph Wurlitzer Company.
 In 2008, the organ was re-voiced and restored to nearly original condition, providing a new symphonic sound for concerts and events.
 The Riviera's Mighty Wurlitzer has provided more entertainment consistently in its original setting than most other Theatre organs, nationwide.
-Many top name artists, in this country, have performed here in hundreds of concerts over the past 35 years.
-The Riviera's organ is acclaimed internationally by artist appearances from Europe, Australia, Britain and South America.
-Several popular organists played their ‘first’ public concert at the Riviera Theatre.
-The organ has been televised on several occasions, and several commercial recordings have been made on it.

-Present & Future

 In 2014, the theatre's marquee was fully restored and modernized by Flexlume Sign Corp., and Wagner Signs.
 This included restoring the original paint colors, neon, and flashing lights.
 In place of the plexiglass letter board, two LED video screens now display upcoming events, the content of which was specifically created by the Riviera's design specialist, to imitate the grid and original metal lettering on the board.

-In 2015, like most movie theaters, the Riviera was forced to upgrade to a Digital Cinema system in order to continue to play films, as 35mm films were phased out.
-This was made possible by grants and generous community donations.
-The theatre's new digital cinema system boasts optimum cinema picture quality and will continue to carry the Riviera's rich movie history for years to come.
+In 2015, the Riviera upgrades to a Digital Cinema system to continue to play films, as 35mm films were phased out.
+This was made possible by grants and community donations.